grange85/ahfow-www/collections/_dean-and-britta-shows/2020/2020-05-30-dean-and-britta-veeps.md

 show-venue: Dean & Britta's living room, Echo Park, Los Angeles, CA, USA
 show-notes: ''
 show-setlist:
- - I'm So Bored With The USA
+ - I'm So Bored With The U.S.A.
  - The Carnival is Over
  - 23 Minutes in Brussels
  - Mountains of The Moon